 - B69.
 Although the Board recognises its ultimate responsibility for risk management and oversight, in discharging its duties, considerable reliance is placed on information provided by management to mitigate material business risks.
-The Risk and Sustainability Committee oversees the Company's risk management systems, governance and sustainability objectives, environmental and community obligations, ethical standards, codes of conduct and compliance procedures.
-At all times during the reporting period the Risk and Sustainability Committee consisted of three non-executive Board directors (until 30 September 2020, Messrs Lines and Bohm and Dr Streltsova (Chair); between 1 October 2020 and 31 December 2020, Messrs Bohm and Southam and Dr Streltsova (Chair); and from 1 January 2021, Messrs Vassie and Bohm and Dr Streltsova (Chair)).
+The Risk & Sustainability Committee oversees the Company's risk management systems, governance and sustainability objectives, environmental and community obligations, ethical standards, codes of conduct and compliance procedures.
+At all times during the reporting period the Risk & Sustainability Committee consisted of three non-executive Board directors (until 31 May 2022, Messrs Vassie and Bohm, Ms Murdoch and Dr Streltsova (Chair); since, and currently Mr Vassie, Ms Murdoch and Dr Streltsova (Chair)).
 All Committee members including the Chair are considered by the Board to be independent directors.
 Whilst every effort is made by Directors to weigh up material business risks against potential rewards in their decision making process, the Board acknowledges that no process can guarantee elimination of potential material loss.
 The Company has a Risk Management Policy, which is available on the Company's website. - B70.
 The Risk & Sustainability Committee has a charter which can be found on the Company's website.
 The number of meetings of the Committee and individual member attendances is disclosed in the Annual Report each year and at paragraph B29 of this report